Accountability and dialogue in the renewable energy economy

 Foster collaborative models of renewable energy generation based on community leadership and positive socio-environmental outcomes.

 The ojuso online platform will foster constructive solutions through collaboration, and expose unscrupulous market players.
 It is being developed by Yansa and the Gaia Foundation with support from the Swift Foundation and partners from indigenous communities, impact investment, philanthropy, academia and the renewable energy sector.
-We are looking for additional partners to launch the platform in mid-2017.
+We are looking for additional partners to launch the platform.